Q42/template-ios/README.md

 ## How to use it

 1. In GitHub, press "use this template" to create a new repository.
-2. Rename your project using the included Python script.
+2. Rename your project using the included Python script: `python3 scripts/rename-project.py`.
+You can delete the script afterwards.

 ## Features